alogithub1/alo-spring-boot-youtube-kafka/README.md

 Incase if you want to check the kafka messages, you may use any tool, i used "Kafka Tool" - http://www.kafkatool.com/

-If you encounter any issue or error, NO need to get panic and just check your console and you can easily figure out whats going on.
+If you encounter any issue or error, NO need to get panic and just check the message on your console and you can easily figure out whats going on.

 ## Hope you enjoyed reading it!
 Good Day :)